Let's do Science!

 Not known yet

 The paper introduces theoretical model for data product concept.
-Data Economy requires productized data to succeed.
+Data Economy requires productized and servitized data to succeed.
 Common model has been missing for data products and the discussion has dwelled around vague two sentence definitions.
 To utilize data products, well defined and productized APIs are more often needed.
 In the context of Platform of Trust, we have developed a data product concept in co-operation with other companies and cities entering data driven decision making and data economy as well as reuse of data.
 In addition, APIs required to manage and access data products have been developed and productized.
 In this paper we describe the data product concept and offer some first hand preliminary experiences.
 Introduced data product concept is in the heart of multi-city driven smart city development in Finland in couple of projects.

 Draft, possibly a position paper?